sophgn/linnstrument-firmware/README.md

 To find all changes to the code, search for "microlinn" or "patternChain" or "playedBlink" or "brightness"

 "Skip-fretting" is a column offset of 2 - each subsequent pad represents every other MIDI note, so note 0 2 4 6 8 ... instead of 0 1 2 3 4.
-The name is in reference to the microtonal [kite guitar](https://kiteguitar.com/), which obviously uses frets and not keys, but the Linnstrument's rows and columns work just like strings and frets.
+The name is in reference to the microtonal [kite guitar](https://kiteguitar.com/), which obviously uses frets and not keys, but the
+Linnstrument's rows and columns work just like strings and frets.

 Why would you want to skip half the notes?
-On the kite guitar, strings are 13 steps apart, which you can achieve on the Linnstrument by setting the Row Offset to a custom value of 13 (Global Settings -> Row Offset -> hold down "Octave" to get the secret menu -> swipe right).
+On the kite guitar, strings are 13 steps apart, which you can achieve on the Linnstrument by setting the Row Offset to a custom value of 13 (Global Settings -> Row Offset -> hold down "Octave" to get the hidden menu -> swipe right).
 Thirteen is an odd number, so that means that if the first row represented the _even_ scale degrees (0 2 4 6 8...), the next row will represent the _odd_ scale degrees (..13 15 17 19 21..)!
 Thus you actually have access to **all** the midi notes after all, with two neighboring rows filling each other's gaps.

 This is handy, as 41 notes per octave would not otherwise fit on a single row.
 But with half that, you get at least an octave per row on a 200-pad instrument.
 Luckily, you typically only want the odds or evens at the same time on the same string/row anyway, as explained on the kite guitar website.